The best leather cleaning brush

 …which are you?
 Do you start cleaning your leather by using a brush first, brushing the leather to get the dirt and grime off of the surface and as deeply as possible out of the pores and fabric of the leather?
 Do you have a single leather cleaning brush that you use for any and all leather?
 Do you have a suede brush for your suede, a crepe brush for your nubuck and a horsehair brush for your analine leather?
 Where do you fall?
 Did you realize that there are, in fact, specific brushes for different types of leather?
 We’ll take a look at each and make some recommendations.
 Paying twenty dollars for a brush may seem outrageous but if it can help you care for your leather jacket or books or automobile interior…enabling it to look more beautiful for longer…isn’t it worth it?

-Here’s a few leather cleaning brushes to get you going:
+Here’s a few leather cleaning brushes to get you going.
+The links below will take you to Amazon so you can check on the latest prices:

 Chemical Guys have a well deserved reputation for excellent products to help you take care of your leather and this brush is one of the best.
 With natural horsehair bristles, a large surface and a comfortable contoured handle that is made of plastic composites to resist leather cleaners and conditioners over the years, this brush will give you the very best ability to care for your leather for a very long time.